 Are you planning on buying a new car?
 Maybe an electric vehicle?
-Or are you about to invest in one?
 There is a lot to be said about the future of electric cars and it is possible that they conquer the world, reducing our carbon imprint tremendously.

 What is an electric vehicle?

 The conventional answer to this question is – a car that has an electric motor and runs on electricity with zero emissions.
 The more complex answer is that electric cars are а relatively new concept in the world of the automotive industry and have a long way from being the dominant choice for car owners.